-(b) Method or methods used to measure the withdrawals or diversion.
+(c) Method or methods used to measure the withdrawals or diversion.

-(c) A statement advising the department whether water was withdrawn from one property or a public water supply at a level greater than or equal to 1,000,000 gallons per day for 30 consecutive days.
+(d) A statement advising the department if the withdrawal was at a level greater than or equal to 1,000,000 gallons per day for 30 consecutive days.

-(d) Estimated or actual water loss from consumptive use from one property or a public water supply.
+(e) Estimated or actual water loss from consumptive use.
 Water loss and consumptive use estimations and calculations shall follow the procedures set forth in department rules and guidelines.

-(e) Method or methods used to determine water loss from consumptive use.
+(f) Method or methods used to determine water loss from consumptive use.

-(3) Withdrawal information must be made available to the department upon request.
+(3) Withdrawal information shall be made available to the department upon request.

-(4) The responsible party shall maintain records of the withdrawal or diversion for a minimum of three years.
+(4) The owner shall maintain records of the withdrawal or diversion for a minimum of three years.
 Records include monthly volumes of withdrawal and, if applicable, diversion; methods used to measure or estimate the withdrawal or diversion; calibration records of meters; and any other pertinent documents necessary to calculate or estimate the withdrawal or diversion volume.

-(5) When a property or portion of a property is sold to another person, the responsible party shall provide copies of the records identified in sub.
+(5) When a property or portion of a property is transferred to another person, the previous owner shall provide copies of the records identified in sub.
 (4) to the new owner of the property.
 The new owner is responsible for reporting all withdrawals that occurred during the calendar year as required in sub.
 (2).